matomatical/UoM-WAM-Spam/README.md

 #### Student email (default)

 The default notifcation method.

-The script will log in to your university email account and send you a self- email notifying you about the WAM/results change.
+The script will log in to your university email account and send you a self-email notifying you about the WAM/results change.

 This option requires no additional configuration, but if you see an error (or similar):
 `smtplib.SMTPAuthenticationError: (535, b'5.7.8 Username and Password not accepted')`
 then Google must be blocking the script's attempt to log into your SMTP server.
 This is because Google thinks the way the script logs into your account does not meet their security standards.
 One work-around is to go to: [your Google security settings](https://myaccount.google.com/u/2/lesssecureapps?pageId=none) and turn on the option to "allow less secure apps".
 You might like to remember to turn it off when you get your results.
 Also see the `oauth-contrib` branch for work to add an OAuth2.0-based email notification method.